RockAndStones/AMT-Project-1/README.md

 ```
 git clone https://github.com/RockAndStones/AMT-Project-1.git
 ```
-Next open a terminal in the docker folder of the cloned repository and run the following command.
+Next, open a terminal in the docker folder of the cloned repository and run the following command.
 ```
 docker-compose up -d
 ```
-You will then be able to access the web application at the url http://localhost:8080 when docker-compose is up and running.
+You will then be able to access the web application at the URL http://localhost:8080 when docker-compose is up and running.

 ## Tests
 If you want to run the tests you will first need to clone the repository here is the command.